-On May 20, 2014, the East Hampton Town Board unanimously adopted a resolution to meet 100% of community-wide electricity needs with renewable energy sources by 2020.
-Furthermore, the Town aims to meet 100% of community-wide energy consumption in all sectors (electricity, heating, and transportation) with renewable energy sources by 2030.
+On May 20, 2014, the East Hampton Town Board unanimously adopted a resolution to meet 100% of annual community-wide electricity usage with renewable energy sources by 2020.
+Furthermore, the Town aims to meet 100% of annual community-wide energy consumption in all sectors (electricity, heating, and transportation) with renewable energy sources by 2030.

 The Town of East Hampton is the first municipality on the east coast to adopt such a goal.
 Aspen, CO and San Francisco, CA are among a handful of US cities that have set 100% renewable energy goals to be met before the end of the decade.